Travel guide

 Areas: Punta Cana, Santo Domingo, Samaná and more

-Samaná is the green jewel of the northeast, famous for whales and beaches like El Limón; the signal is good in town but weaker in remote coves.
+Samaná is the green jewel of the northeast, famous for whales and beaches like El Limón; the signal is good in the town but weaker in remote coves.
 Puerto Plata, on the north coast, combines a boardwalk, cable car, and beaches with decent urban coverage.
-La Romana and Bayahíbe, the gateway to Saona Island, have reliable LTE in the hotel zone.
+La Romana and Bayahíbe, gateway to Saona Island, have reliable LTE in the hotel zone.
 In all cases, download offline maps for day trips.

 Practical tips: tourist card, currency and resorts

 The local currency is the Dominican peso (DOP).
-In resorts and tourist areas, dollars and credit cards are accepted, but for markets, taxis, and tips, it's advisable to carry some cash in pesos and check the daily exchange rate with your connection.
+In resorts and tourist areas, dollars and cards are accepted, but for markets, taxis, and tips, it's advisable to carry some cash in pesos and check the daily exchange rate with your connection.

 • Plugs: Type A/B and 110V, same as the USA; bring an adapter if you're coming from Europe.